William Ingles: Rescue of Thomas Ingles

-William and Mary made a home in Bedford County, Virginia, and had four more children: Mary, Susanna (b.
+William and Mary lived briefly in Bedford County, Virginia, before moving to a site on the New River where in 1756, William purchased 900 acres of land that had been part of the German Schwarzenau Brethren community known as Dunkard's Bottom, Virginia.
+He and Mary established a farm and assisted in the construction of a small fort there, probably no more than a blockhouse, which was later named Fort Frederick.
+They had four more children: Mary, Susanna (b.
 1759), Rhoda (b.
 1762), and John (1766-1836).
 In 1773 they sold their Draper's Meadow property to William Preston.

 William made several trips to Ohio to negotiate for the release of his sons George and Thomas, still in captivity among the Shawnee.
 George's whereabouts were never determined, and he is believed to have died in captivity.
 One source reports that William met a man named Baker who had been held captive by the Shawnee at Lower Shawneetown, and had known Thomas and his adoptive father.
 William hired Baker to find Thomas (now living on the upper Scioto River) and bring him back to Ingles Ferry.
 Baker was able to pay a ransom of $150 and bring Thomas back to Bedford County, but Thomas ran away and returned to his Shawnee family.
 In 1768, William Ingles and Baker traveled together to Lower Shawneetown and persuaded Thomas, now 17, to return with them to Virginia.
 After thirteen years among the Shawnee, Thomas had become fully acculturated and spoke only Shawnee, so William sent him for several years of "rehabilitation" and education under Dr. Thomas Walker at Castle Hill, Virginia.

 Thomas Ingles later served as a lieutenant under Colonel William Christian in Lord Dunmore's War (1773-1774) against the Shawnee.
 He married Eleanore Grills in 1775 and settled in Burke's Garden, Virginia.
 In 1782, his wife and three children were kidnapped by Indians.
 Thomas came to rescue them and in the ensuing altercation, the two older children were killed.
 Eleanore was tomahawked but survived.
 Thomas rescued her and their youngest daughter.